 OCD is a Gaslighter: How to See Through its Bullish*t

-While the term "gaslighting" has gained popularity and common usage in recent times, it actually originates from the 1944 film "Gaslight," starring Ingrid Bergman.
-The plot revolves around a woman manipulated by her husband into believing she's losing her sanity through consistent dimming of lights, loud noises, and staged conversations in the attic, all while insisting she's hallucinating.
+While the term “gaslighting” has gained popularity in recent years, it actually comes from the 1944 film Gaslight, starring Ingrid Bergman.
+In the film, a woman is manipulated by her husband into believing she’s losing her sanity — he dims the lights, creates noises, and orchestrates bizarre situations, all while insisting she’s imagining it.

-In both psychological literature and popular culture, gaslighting describes efforts to manipulate someone's perception of reality in order to gain control over them.
-Skilled gaslighters make their targets doubt their memories and experiences, often leading to self-doubt and questioning of their own sanity.
+In both psychological literature and popular culture, gaslighting refers to the manipulation of someone’s perception of reality in order to gain control.
+Skilled gaslighters make their targets doubt their memories and experiences, leading to deep self-doubt and confusion.

 OCD: The Master Manipulator